GSA/piv-guides/_userconfig/1_ssh.md

         ```
 			ssh-keygen -D /usr/lib64/opensc-pkcs11.so > mykey.pub
         ```
-  3. Submit the file with your public SSH key to the Jump server administrator.
+  3. Submit the file with your public SSH key to the SSH server administrator.

 #### Log in via SSH